-Khalsa Care Foundation is a Sikh gurdwara (Punjabi: ਗੁਰਦੁਆਰਾ or gurduārā; literal meaning “door to the guru” or is a place of worship for Sikhs) located in Pacoima California.
-Typically a sangat (Punjabi: ਸੰਗਤ is a Sikh term with its origin in the Sanskrit word sangh, which means company, fellowship and association) of about 250-350 people gather on Wednesdays and Fridays.
-On Sundays approximately 500 people can be seen at gurdwara.
+Khalsa Care Foundation is a Sikh gurdwara (Punjabi: ਗੁਰਦੁਆਰਾ or gurduārā; literal meaning “door to the guru”) is a place of worship for Sikhs located in Pacoima, California.
+Local sangat typically (Punjabi: ਸੰਗਤ is a Sikh term which means company, fellowship and community) gathers several times a week.
 The gurdwara is open 24/7, to all, regardless of their background.

 Keeping with the Sikh tradition, Khalsa Care Foundation is dedicated to helping all people.
 The concept of seva (Punjabi: ਸੇਵਾ selfless service or volunteering or donating without asking for anything in return) can be easily seen at KCF.
 Some highlights include, in December for the holidays, gurdwara holds a free winter carnival as an outreach to low income families in the area.
 Similarly, at Thanksgiving, gurdwara provides food and toy bags for the underprivileged and elderly.
 Additionally, every Friday night gurdwara sponsors a volunteer run Khalsa Food Pantry for local economically challenged families.

 The word Sikh literally means student.
 Keeping with Sikh traditions, every Sunday, teachers of all ages instruct “students” on topics such as gurbani reading & writing, Sikh history, Sikh theology and kirtan.
 Classes are open to all, free of cost.